News of Interest.TV

 Behind the Big News: Clip 2 of 3, How the CFR Controls the American Media

-running time 23 minutes 10 seconds
+running time 25 minutes

 This video segment from the documentary “Behind the Big News” describes how the powerful political organization the Council on Foreign Relations (CFR) controls and distorts information put out by mainstream news sources in order to protect wide ranging Establishment interests and objectives.
-Issues discussed include the CFR being founded in 1921 by J.P.
+Issues explained include the CFR being founded in 1921 by J.P.
 Morgan, the fact that most major individuals in the news media are members of the organization, and the CFR’s many deceptive globalist objectives.

-running time 23 minutes 28 seconds
+running time 23 minutes

 Video Clips From the Documentary “Healing Codes for the Biological Apocalypse”